 The annual Fluke Safety Survey seeks to identify trends in sentiment on a variety of workplace safety-related topics.
-The survey is in its third year and trends on select questions are included in the report.
+The survey is in its fourth year and trends on select questions are included in this report.

 56% of workers have ideas on how to make the industry safer

 However, a higher percentage of respondents have ideas for how to make the industry safer.